 Subjects were asked about their secondary education, with options 'general public school,' 'public school with some specialization,' 'special language school,' 'lyceum,' 'gymnasium' and 'other.'
 Entry into special language schools, lyceums and gymnasia is often highly competitive.
 Many of these schools now charge tuition and pay higher teacher salaries.
 General public schools are often perceived to have become weaker since the breakup of the Soviet Union, though there is considerable local variation.
-Attended Gen 2ndary School reflects differences resulting from the secondary school selection process, such as student ability and diligence and parental income or involvement.
+Attended Gen. Secondary School reflects differences resulting from the secondary school selection process, such as student ability and diligence and parental income or involvement.
 Also, general public schools may provide a different menu of courses which could affect subject responses.

-• Parents' Education
+Parents' Education

-Subjects were asked about the educational level of each parent.
-The options and their coding (in parentheses) were 'higher education (7),' 'didn't finish higher education (6),' 'technical education (Technikum) (5),' 'trade school (AG) (4),' 'completed secondary education (3)' and 'didn't finish secondary education (2)' and 'Other (0).'
-Educational standards vary widely across Russia, so we also ask subjects to name the specific education institution, so graduates of elite institutions can be identified.
+Subjects were asked about their parents' educational level.
+The options and their coding (in parentheses) were 'higher education (7),' 'didn't finish higher education (6),' 'technical education

+(Technikum) (5),' 'vocational school (ΠΤΥ) (4),' 'completed secondary education (3)' and 'didn't finish secondary education (2)' and 'Other (0).'
+Educational standards vary within Russia, so we also asked subjects to name the specific education institution, so graduates of elite institutions can be identified.
 Nearly 65% of subjects have a parent who completed a course of higher education, and 6% entered but did not finish.
-About 24% of subjects had a parent who attended a technikum, which is similar to a German technical university.
+About 24% of subjects had a parent who attended a technikum, which offer instruction above the level of a vocational school but below the level of an university.
+The variable Some Higher Education is one for students who have at least one parent who either finished or did not finish higher education, meaning a university or institute.
+The variable Technical indicates that at least one parent attended a technikum.